 - Run & Gun will only allow Fire, Overwatch and Rapid Fire after dashing.
 Use any free actions (like Ghost Mode) before.

-- Close Quarters Specialist will trigger against any hostile unit that closes within four tiles, whether or not the soldier has taken any actions.
+- Close Combat Specialist will trigger against any hostile unit that closes within four tiles, whether or not the soldier has taken any actions.
 Useful for setting up multiple shots against Berserkers or defending from Chryssalid charges.

 - Rapid Fire is not consumed if the alien is killed with the first shot.
 If the original hit chance is in 34%~96% range, rapid fire offers more chance to land at least one hit.